-The professional staff members of the Mental Health Service work with students to resolve personal and interpersonal difficulties, many of which can affect their academic experience.
+Student Health Counseling understands that being a medical/graduate/professional student presets a unique set of challenges.
+The professional staff members of the Student Health Counseling works with students to resolve personal and interpersonal difficulties, many of which can affect their academic experience.
 These include conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
+In addition, international students may find living in a new culture stressful.
 Although some concerns are more frequent than others, students’ experiences are as varied as the students themselves.
 Staff members help each person figure out her or his own situation.
 Services include individual, group, and couples counseling, crisis counseling, and referrals.

 Students do not need to see a Student Health Services physician for a referral to see a psychologist or counselor, but they do need to see a Student Health Services physician for a referral to see a psychiatrist.

 If on-going counseling is needed, the student will be referred to an off-campus provider.
 Student Health Services provides coverage for off-campus counseling equal to 70% of the reasonable and customary charges for up to 24 sessions per academic year.
 The initial assessment session is provided free of charge.
 For subsequent visits, the student is responsible for a $10 co-payment payable directly to your provider.
 Research demonstrates that some financial contribution increases a student’s investment in counseling.
-Exceptions may be discussed where there are financial barriers.
-Students will be charged $40 for any appointments missed without proper notice.
-The maximum lifetime benefit per student is $15,000.
+Students will be charged $20 for any appointments missed without proper notice.

 Inpatient hospitalization, if required, typically is provided off campus for confidentiality.
 Coverage for services related to an alcohol or drug dependency is the same as any other hospitalization.